VinPassed

 Eastern NC coastal plain (Lumberton, Kinston, Goldsboro, Greenville)

-Severe river flooding from Lumbee River and Tar-Pamlico basin.
-Lumberton received catastrophic flooding.
-Significant flood vehicle production into the eastern NC market.
+Severe river flooding along the Lumbee and Tar-Pamlico basins.
+Lumberton was hit hardest.
+Large numbers of flood cars entered the eastern market.

-Insurance totals and auction entryWhen an insurer totals a flood vehicle, the insurer acquires the salvage title and sells the vehicle through salvage auctions (Copart, IAAI).
-Salvage buyers — often from out-of-state — purchase these vehicles, restore them cosmetically, and resell through dealer channels.
+Insurance totals and auction entryWhen an insurer totals a flood car, it takes the salvage title and sends the car to a salvage auction.
+Buyers there, often from out of state, clean the car up and resell through dealer channels.
 The NC flood brand should follow the vehicle, but if the vehicle was sold through a weak-brand state before returning to NC, the brand may not appear.

-What VinPassed auction photos revealPre-repair auction photos are taken by the auction house before any cosmetic restoration.
-They show: water lines on door panels, corrosion on electrical connectors, sediment in recessed areas, destroyed upholstery, and visible flood damage.
-These photos exist in the record regardless of what subsequent titles say.
+What pre-repair auction photographs revealWhere a car went through a commercial auction, the auction house photographs it before any repair work.
+Not every car has an auction history.
+Those photos show water lines on door panels, corrosion on electrical connectors, sediment in recessed areas, destroyed upholstery, and visible flood damage.
+Where they exist, these photographs remain in the record regardless of what subsequent titles say.
 A vehicle cosmetically restored from flood damage looks perfect in person and in dealer photos — but the auction record tells the truth.

-UDTP §75-1.1 + §75-16Selling a flood-damaged vehicle while representing or implying it has no flood history has the capacity to deceive under §75-1.1.
-No intent required.
-Treble actual damages are automatic under §75-16.
+State deceptive trade practices lawSelling a flood-damaged vehicle while representing or implying it has no flood history has the capacity to deceive.
+You do not have to prove intent, and damages are tripled automatically.
 A $15,000 diminished-value fraud claim becomes a $45,000 UDTP award.
 This is the primary legal tool for flood vehicle fraud in NC.

 Evidence to preserve immediatelyIndependent mechanic's written report documenting flood evidence.
 Photos of physical flood indicators.
 Original listing (screenshot before it is removed).
 All contract documents and Buyers Guide.
 VinPassed report showing auction origin or prior flood brand.
 Dealer's any written or verbal representations about the vehicle's condition or history.

-Filing timeline4-year UDTP SOL (§75-16.2) runs from date of purchase.
+Filing timelineYou have four years from the date of purchase to bring the state claim.
 Federal odometer SOL: 2 years from discovery.
 Act immediately on discovery — file NC AG complaint, consult a NC consumer protection attorney, and send a written demand to the dealer by certified mail creating a litigation record.

 HUT, UDTP applicability, service contracts, and SCRA rights in a lease context